 February 8-10, 2016

 Dr. Matthew Dickerson

-Dr. Matthew Dickerson will be the featured speaker for the Staley Distinguished Christian Scholar Lecture Program at Taylor University.
-In addition to speaking in Chapel, Dr. Dickerson will have the opportunity to speak during evening sessions.
-Additional details coming soon.
+Dr. Matthew Dickerson was the featured speaker for the Staley Distinguished Christian Scholar Lecture Program at Taylor University.
+In addition to speaking in Chapel, Dr. Dickerson spoke during two evening sessions.

 Matthew Dickerson is a professor of computer science at Middlebury College and the author of numerous books on fantasy, myth, and the Inklings including Ents, Elves, and Eriador: The Environmental Vision of J.R.R.
 Tolkien and Narnia and the Fields of Arbol: The Environmental Vision of C.S.
 Lewis.